Go backGo back

 Unsurprisingly, management consulting is an ideal career pathway for MBA graduates.
 The broad knowledge that students gain through the degree equips them well for this work, and makes them attractive candidates for big firms like McKinsey & Company, KPMG, Deloitte, PWC, Accenture and others.

-For an engineer looking to advance to a more senior leadership role, holding an MBA can be seen as a considerable asset, as well as preparing you for the additional responsibilities that a position like Head of Engineering will entail.
+For engineers looking to advance to a more senior leadership role, holding an MBA can be seen as a considerable asset, as well as preparing you for the additional responsibilities that a position like Head of Engineering will entail.

 An MBA can be particularly valuable in fields like engineering, software development and technology.
 It is able to help graduates make connections between engineering challenges, finance and organisational challenges.